dhbrmn/git_practice/the_object_of_your_affection/object_of_affection.md

 * `age`
 * `city`
 * `country`
-* `pronouns` (give this a default value of "they/them" just in case it’s ever left blank)
+* `pronouns` (give this a default value of "they/them" just in case it's ever left blank)

 Define the constructor in ***Profile.cs*** and set the fields to the values passed in.
 Make sure to also set `hobbies` to an empty array of strings.